MattWilliamsDev/resume/README.md

 ### Senior Frontend Developer
 ### MotorCity Systems
 #### Detroit, MI, Feb 2021 - Nov 2021
-* Custom applications development using Angular
+* Custom applications development using Angular, Typescript, and ng-bootstrap for all frontend development
 * Frontend team lead building an all-inclusive trucking/shipping management software suite
 * Helped to see new features through from ideation to shipment to prod
 * Helped to build new FE team to continue building the software suite